MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-root-certificate-rotation.md

 ---
 title: Certificate rotation for Azure Database for MySQL Flexible - Server
-description: Learn about the upcoming changes of root certificate changes that will affect Azure Database for MySQL - Flexible Server ms.service: azure-database-mysql-flexible-server
+description: Learn about the upcoming changes of root certificate rotation that will affect Azure Database for MySQL - Flexible Server ms.service: azure-database-mysql-flexible-server
 author:
 ms.author: